lana-20/AutomationTesting/README.md

-Automation test scripts for Web (using Selenium) and Mobile (using Appium).
+Automation scripts for Mobile Testing using Appium.